dscho/pagefind-xkcd-demo/content/comics/2015-4-15-horoscopes.md

 title: "Horoscopes"
 num: 1512
 alt: >-
-  If you live in the Northern hemisphere, anyway.
+  If you live in the Northern hemisphere.
 In the southern hemisphere, due to the coriolis effect, babies are born nine months BEFORE they're conceived.
 img: https://imgs.xkcd.com/comics/horoscopes.png
 ---
+[Above the frame:]

+**Horoscopes**

-Horoscopes with an actual basis in fact.
+With an actual basis in fact

+[A list with the name of each astrological sign in the first column (in gray) and a horoscope for each sign in the second column.
+Here given in table form]

+{| class="wikitable"

+!
+Aries •

-Aries: You may have been conceived after a 4th of July Fireworks show
+| You may have been conceived after a 4th of July fireworks show

+|-

+!
+Taurus •

-Taurus: You may have been concieved on a hot August day
+| You may have been conceived on a hot August day

+|-

+!
+Gemini •

-Gemini: You may have been concieved as the leaves began to chance
+| You may have been conceived as the leaves began to change

+|-

+!
+Cancer •

-Cancer: You may have been concieved by people trying on costumes
+| You may have been conceived by people trying on costumes

+|-

+!
+Leo •

-Leo: You may have been concieved during thanksgiving
+| You may have been conceived during Thanksgiving

+|-

+!
+Virgo •

-Virgo: You may have been concieved while a christmas song played
+| You may have been conceived while a Christmas song played

+|-

+!
+Libra •

-Libra: You may have been concieved after a new year's eve party
+| You may have been conceived after a New Year's Eve party

+|-

+!
+Scorpio •

-Scorpio: You may have been concieved by people stuck inside after a long winter
+| You may have been conceived by people stuck inside after a long winter

+|-

+!
+Sagittarius •

-Sagittarius: You may have been concieved during march madness
+| You may have been conceived during March Madness

+|-

+!
+Capricorn •

-Capricorn: You may have been concieved during a sexy easter egg hunt
+| You may have been conceived during a sexy Easter egg hunt

+|-

+!
+Aquarius •

-Aquarius: You may have been concieved on mother's day
+| You may have been conceived on Mother's day

+|-

+!
+Pisces •

-Pisces:: You may have been concieved at someone's wedding
+| You may have been conceived at someone's wedding

+|}